gavinforsberg/SecureMessageProtocol/README.md

 # SecureMessageProtocol
-Secure Messenger (with RSA encryption) written in Java.
+Secure Messenger (with RSA encryption) written in Java for CIS435 (Information Technology Infrastructure).